Last updated on .

 Cabildo

-A block east of Plaza de la Libertad towards the river is the Cabildo, or Ayuntamiento (Town Council).
-During colonial times, it contained the mayor’s office, notary office, a meeting room, and dungeons.
+Detouring a block east of Plaza de la Libertad towards the river is the Cabildo, or Ayuntamiento (Town Council).
+During the Spanish colonial period, it contained the mayor’s office, a notary office, a meeting room, and dungeons.
 On August 6, 1810, after the cry for independence in the plaza, town officials met there and signed the Act of Absolute Independence from Spain.
 The cry “be free or die” (“ser libres o morir”) was first heard there.
 The building is now known as the Municipality House (Casa de la Municipalidad).

 Parque de Bolívar

-Walking back south down Calle del Medio for another block is Parque de Bolívar.
-It’s a lively plaza full of vendors selling street food, used books, and other goods.
+Continuing south down Calle del Medio for another block is Parque de Bolívar.
+It’s a lively square full of vendors selling street food, used books, and other goods.
 A statue of Bolívar sits in the center.

-A half block away is Hostal Doña Manuela.
+A half block away is the Casa de Te Deum, now functioning as Hostal Doña Manuela.
 It’s a 17th century mansion once owned by Pedro Martínez de Pinillos and his wife, Manuela Tomasa de Nájera.
 It contains a restaurant, hotel, swimming pool, and a beautiful interior garden.
 Above the door is an inscription in Latin: TE DEUM LAUDAMUS TE DOMINUM (We praise you our Lord).
 Apparently the hotel offers tours each afternoon, but we weren’t allowed to walk around on our own.

 Palace of Justice